cloudflare-hiring/cloudflare-2020-general-engineering-assignment/README.md

 #### Return the transformed HTML page from the Worker

 Create a URL.txt that contains one line in it with the URL of your page.
-For example if my assignment was deployed at https://myassignment.mydomain.com/ I would put the following in URL.txt.
+For example if my assignment was deployed at https://myassignment.mydomain.com/ I would put the following in URL.txt:

-URL.txt
 ```
 https://myassignment.mydomain.com/
 ```